Skip to content

 • Additional charges for some features like auto-replies, text personalization, and drip campaigns

 Certain features like auto-replies, text personalization, and drip campaigns come with additional one-off charges.
-The costs can add up because Textedly’s lack of transparency about its MMS pricing may lead to unexpected costs.
+For example, you have to purchase the Automatic Replies feature in the App Store for a one-time fee of $36.00.
+Textedly’s lack of transparency about its MMS pricing may lead to unexpected costs as well.

-There’s also a learning curve if you want to use advanced features, so you’ll need a savvy SMS marketer on the team — which may come as another added cost if you’re a small business.
+There’s also a learning curve for more advanced features, so you’ll need a savvy SMS marketer on the team to get the most out of the platform.

 Key features of Textedly